alwaysdata/documentation/e-mails/mailman/modify-mailing-list-permissions.en.md

 tags = ["email", "mailing list"]
 +++

-To modify the broadcasting permissions of a list, you must use the Postorius management interface: https://mailman.alwaysdata.com/.
+To modify the broadcasting permissions of a list, you must use the [Postorius management interface](https://mailman.alwaysdata.com/).
 Connect using an administration email address that you defined at the [creation of your mailing list]({{< relref "create-a-mailing-list" >}}).

 Once identified, go to the management section of the concerned mailing list by clicking on its name.